Old cotton millsof Notre-Dame-de-Bondeville

 It takes no less than 12 people and 3h to prepare a round of 500 apple sugars of 60g.
 Each year, it is 3 tons of Rouen sugars that come out of this workshop for the pleasure of young and old.
 This sweet visit is well worth the detour, especially since the establishment was awarded the Trophies of Tourist Attractiveness in the category Valuation of Heritage.

-A marked territoryby the industry
+A territory marked by industry

 The confectioners’ workshop takes place in a former factory of the establishments of the Gresland family, a flagship of the textile industry in the XIXth century.
 Established in Notre-Dame-de-Bondeville in 1866, it was called, at the time, “the factory in the fields” because it stood in the middle of the countryside.
 The factory manufactured cotton thread candle wicks.

-It later diversified its production in the face of the decline in the use of candles for lighting, without abandoning its initial vocation.
+It then diversified its production in the face of the decline in the use of candles for lighting, without abandoning its initial vocation.
 Entering the courtyard surrounded by these huge brick buildings recalls the work of these workers embarked on the industrial adventure of Rouen.
 The emotion is palpable.

-A huge fireplace,a whole symbol
+A huge fireplace, a symbol

 With its 50 meters in height, it is impressive!
-This brick chimney was built in 1868-1870, at a time when coal was replacing water from the Cailly River as the source of energy to run the machines in the factories.
+This brick chimney was built in 1868-1870, at a time when coal was replacing water from the Cailly River as the source of energy to run the machines of the factories.

 Today, the chimney no longer smokes, but it is still there, visible from afar and easily accessible.
 This industrial dungeon is a rare testament to this era as chimneys began to disappear from the 1960s, with the decline of the textile industry.
 The Gresland chimney is classified as a historical monument.